-The Academy continues to play an active role developing collaborative partnerships with local primary schools both feeder and non-feeder as well as working with local high schools.
-The Academy continues to work closely with North west Maths Hub 3 to support schools with the development of Maths and has also built further collaborative links with other local and national academy trust for the purpose of developing collaboration and support.
-The Academy continue to work closely with David Campbell Soccer and MD Productions.
-The Academy is the main secondary strategic partner for North West Maths Hub 3 and is the secondary strategic partner for North west Learning Partnership St Helens Teaching School Alliance taking part in training, LLE and SLE support work.
-The Academy is the Lead Partner in a developing Secondary School Direct programme offered through North west Learning Partnership and Liverpool John Moore's University that has had a successful first year of recruitment to train Maths specialists.
+Rainford High continues to play an active role developing collaborative partnerships with local primary schools both feeder and non-feeder as well as working with local high schools.
+The Academy continues to work closely with North West Maths Hub 3 to support schools with the development of Maths and has also built further collaborative links with other local and national academy trust's for the purpose of developing collaboration and support.
+The Academy continues to work closely with David Campbell Soccer.
+The Academy is the main secondary strategic partner for North West Maths Hub 3 and is the secondary strategic partner for North West Learning Partnership St Helens Teaching School Alliance taking part in training, LLE and SLE support work.
+The Academy is the Lead Partner in a developing Secondary School Direct programme offered through North West Learning Partnership and Liverpool John Moore's University that has been successful enough to move forward as a school based teacher training offer under the new guidance.
+One of the directors of the ADHD foundation currently acts as a Member of the Everyone Matters Schools Trust, an appointment that was made whilst fully complying with the Academies Trust Handbook.